madhavlonkar/RevShop/README.md

-Deleted Application.properties File For Security Purposes Need To Create one Berfore Cloning Project
+Deleted Application.properties File For Security Purposes Need To Create one Before Using it Project